 In today’s world, it is usual to get lost in a debt spiral.
-Due to lots of factors, spending money that we don’t posses comes naturally for us.
-From an early age we are taught that it is ok to take a credit for anything, and it is ok to have not just one, but several types of loans.
+Due to lots of factors, spending money that we don’t possess comes naturally for us.
+From an early age, we are taught that it is ok to take a credit for anything, and it is ok to have not just one, but several types of loans.

 Next, there comes a credit card that can help with small daily needs.
 You are working already and because sometimes the money is not enough, you apply for a credit card.

 After this, you realize you need a car to be able to travel from one place to another, be it to work or another city.
 This requires a new loan, and now you have the car of your dreams.
 But keep in mind that the car costs more than just its price actually.
 You will have to pay for gas, insurance, servicing and other small things.

 And finally, because everybody wants to own a place called ‘home’ – you go hunting for a one-room apartment, a house with a yard or a condo in a sky-scraper.
 It will not count, because the agency will present you with a ‘payment plan’ so organized and clear that you’ll fall for it and get another loan or mortgage.